Dissipative Unified Dark Fluid Model: Expectations for the Universe Evolution

 \subsection{Evolution of the Deceleration Parameter}

-Deceleration parameter (DP) is the parameter which was supposed to be a measure of the deceleration of the expansion of the universe due to gravity.
-However, cosmological observations of the high redshift supernovae in (1998) presented convincing evidence of the fact that the expansion of universe is instead accelerated \cite{ries}, \cite{perl}.
+Deceleration parameter (DP) is the parameter which was supposed to be a measure of deceleration of expansion of the universe due to gravity.
+However, cosmological observations of the high redshift supernovae in (1998) presented convincing evidence of the fact that the expansion of the universe is instead accelerated \cite{ries, perl}.

-Since our universe is accelerated if we have have $\frac{\ddot{a}}{a} \succ 0$, accordingly, due to the definition of DP in (\ref{dec1}), if $q \prec 0$, the expansion is accelerating, while if $q \succ 0$ it is decelerating.

-The redshift evolution of the deceleration parameter can be visualized using relation (\ref{ddot}) for standard cosmology in eq. (\ref{dec1}).
+The redshift evolution of DP can be visualized using relation (\ref{ddot}) in eq. (\ref{dec1}).
 This gives